Xitonight/keyboardfix/README.md

 ## 📦 Installation

-### 1️⃣ Step

-You'll have to pass to the script the number of your device, and you'll find that using `lsusb` (in case you don't have this command available just install `usbutils`).
+**You can run the script in two ways**, either **pass the number of your device** to the script, which you find running `lsusb` or **run it without any parameters**, it'll do the same thing under the hood, but it will strip the output to be a little more readable.

+> [!WARNING]
+> In any case you'll need to install `usbutils`.

-Simply find your device and look for the number next to `Bus xxx Device`, removing any leading 0.
+If you're doing this manually, simply find your device and look for the number next to `Bus xxx Device`, removing any leading 0.

 <details>
     <summary>📷 Click here to view an example.</summary>